roberjo/audit-system/project/Audit System Design Document.md

 **3\.
 Data Flow**

-1. A wealth management application generates an audit event.
+1. A wealth management application (ASP.NET Core 8) generates an audit event.
 2. Sensitive data within the event payload is obfuscated using Micro Focus Voltage.
-3. The obfuscated audit event is published to the designated SNS topic over HTTPS.
+3. The obfuscated audit event is published to the designated SNS topic over HTTPS using the AWS SDK for .NET.
 4. The SNS topic pushes the event to the subscribing SQS queue.
-5. The Java-based processing Lambda function polls the SQS queue for batches of messages.
+5. The ASP.NET Core 8 processing Lambda function polls the SQS queue for batches of messages.
-6. The Lambda processes each message, validates its structure, performs basic transformations, and writes it to the DynamoDB table.
+6. The Lambda processes each message, validates its structure, performs basic transformations, and writes it to the DynamoDB table using the AWS SDK for .NET.
 7. New records written to the DynamoDB table trigger the DynamoDB Stream.
-8. The Snowflake ingestion Lambda function reads batches of records from the DynamoDB Stream.
+8. The Python-based Snowflake ingestion Lambda function reads batches of records from the DynamoDB Stream.
 9. The Lambda transforms the data into a suitable format (e.g., JSON), compresses it, and uploads it to the designated S3 staging bucket.
 10. The arrival of new files in the S3 bucket triggers the Snowpipe in Snowflake.
 11. Snowpipe loads the data from the S3 files into the target tables in the Snowflake data mart.
 12. The Wealth Management team can then query and analyze the audit data in Snowflake for various purposes.

 **4\.
 Security Design**